mvnrsa/FiberyAPIs/README.md

 the API client can figure out which enities map to which models.

-Unfortunately the webhook payloads (effects) do not contain enough data on their own to make such a determination so the client has to fetch more fields from Fibery to match the first time a specific model is updated.
+Unfortunately the webhook payloads (effects) do not contain enough data on their own to make such a determination so the client has to fetch more fields from Fibery to match *the first time* a specific model is updated.
 The Fibery IDs of the models are stored using a `FiberyMap` model in the `fibery_map` table.

 ### Example

 Using our hypothetical Currency model as an example again, Fibery may have a `Code` field that matches the model's `code` column.
-Then the `Currency/Code` field can be set up to match `code` and `Currency` and if it is marked as a refernce field the API client will use the Code/code to figure out which model in Laravel matches which entity in Fibery.
+Then the `Currency/Code` field can be set up to match the `code` column on your `Currency` model and if it is marked as a refernce field the API client will use the Code/code to figure out which model in Laravel matches which entity in Fibery.

+If you mark multiple fields for a specific model as reference fields they all have to match.